juanzamDev/py_ClassCentraltoHindi/README.md

 # ClassCentral
-Trying to translate this public site to Hindi Language with a Python script
+Trying to translate this public site to Hindi with a Python script.